2012–13 Montenegrin First League

-The 2012–13 Montenegrin First League was the seventh season of the top-tier football in Montenegro.
+The 2012–13 Montenegrin First League was the seventh season of top-tier football in Montenegro.
 The season began on 11 August 2012 and ended on 1 June 2013.
 The mid-season winter break began on 2 December 2012 and ended on 7 March 2013.
 FK Budućnost Podgorica are the defending champions.

 Teams

 Last season, Bokelj, Berane, and Dečić were relegated to the Montenegrin Second League.
 Montenegrin Cup winners FK Čelik Nikšić were promoted along with Mornar and Jedinstvo Bijelo Polje.

 Stadiums and locations

 All figures for stadiums include seating capacity only, as many stadiums in Montenegro have stands without chairs which would otherwise be the actual number of people able to attend football matches not regulated by UEFA or FIFA.

 League table

 Results

 The schedule consisted of three rounds.
 During the first two rounds, each team played each other once home and away for a total of 22 matches.
 The pairings of the third round were then set according to the standings after the first two rounds, giving every team a third game against each opponent for a total of 33 games per team.